CSerht/chisel3-idea-template/README.md

 First, install mill by referring to the documentation [here](https://com-lihaoyi.github.io/mill).

-Second,you should run `make idea` to initialize IntelliJ IDEA project, then you can open it using IDEA.
+Second,you should run `make idea` to initialize IntelliJ IDEA project, then you can open it using IDEA.(**It has been tested on Ubuntu20.04.**)

 ___